csucdsi/DataFest/content/info_guide_chico.md

 You are of course free to come and go as you please throughout the event, but here are the times all team members should plan to be on premises:

-- Friday 5-5:30pm - registration & kickoff session
+- Friday 5pm - Registration & Data reveal
 - Saturday afternoon - group photo.
 Exact time to be announced via Discord
-- Sunday 1pm - Presentation submissions due
+- Sunday 10 am - Presentation submissions due
-- Sunday 2pm - Presentations to Judges and awards ceremony
+- Sunday 10:30 am - Presentations to Judges and awards ceremony

 ## Food & Caffeine
 Our goal is to keep you fed & caffeinated all weekend long.
 Check the Schedule for mealtimes.